 It isn’t wrong to post aesthetically pleasing things because they are a representation of what you like (not an accurate depiction of daily life) and in some sense a mild representation of who you are as a person, similarly it isn’t wrong to post real life, real time moments in a shot which might not exactly pass the ‘aesthetically pleasing’ QC.
 What’s more important I feel, is the message we intend to deliver by sharing that particular image.
 Why am I posting this?
 To benefit yourself & others through reminders?
 To let your family know how you are doing?
 To inform friends of a newly opened restaurant in town?
 Purpose can be aplenty, but I believe things that are more purposeful are instantaneously more beneficial, hence more deserving and worthy of a share.

 I’ve grown to enjoy partaking in this activity by sharing bits of life and then some with the right intention and purpose.
 Instagram is not and must not be an ego-massaging, pride-displaying, senseless-sharing platform.
 It’s an outlet to express, not impress.
 It is a happy place where we inspire one another and feel good after scrolling through a feed filled with positive vibes.
 If it doesn’t make you feel that way, then ask yourself, what should you eliminate?
-Filter the noise, stick to your purpose, style it up all you want and keep it real.
+Filter the noise, stick to your purpose, style it up all you want but keep it real.